 Advising is crucial to the successful completion of the major in EUS.
 Advising forms and declaration of major forms are available in the Max Kade Center for European and German Studies (MKC).
 In consultation with the director and/or associate director of the Max Kade Center, students choose a thematic focus and specific courses that will fulfill the requirements for the major.
 This focus can consist of a thematic or comparative topic (such as culture and society during a particular epoch), a regional or sub-regional topic (such as European integration, the Iberian Peninsula, the Baltic region), or the culture and society of a particular nation (such as France, Germany, Italy, Poland, Spain).
-In addition to the core requirements, majors take relevant courses in history, social sciences, and the humanities, as well as a foreign language of the student’s choice.
-Special activities of the MKC include visiting lecture series, international symposia, and informal faculty-student luncheon seminars.
+In addition to the core requirements, majors take relevant courses in history, the social sciences, and the humanities, as well as a foreign language of the student’s choice.
+Special activities of the MKC include a visiting lecture series, international symposia, and informal faculty-student luncheon seminars.
 Both academic scholars and public figures are invited to campus to address European and transatlantic affairs.

 You may download, below, a blank copy of the contract for the European Studies major or joint major that you wish to declare.
 It is helpful if you begin completing the form prior to your advising meeting.

 European Studies Major Contract